plone/plone.portlets/plone/portlets/README.txt

-Typically, you will either have a specific IPortletAssignment for a specific IPortletDataProvider, or a generic IPortletAssignment for different types of IPortletDataProvider.
-You will also typically have a generalisable IPortletRenderer for each type of IPortletDataProvider.
+Typically, you will either have a specific IPortletAssignment for a specific IPortletDataProvider, or a generic IPortletAssignment for different types of data providers.
+You will also typically have a generalisable IPortletRenderer for each type of data provider.

 The examples below demonstrate a "specific-specific" portlet in the form of a login portlet - here, the same object provides both the assignment and the data